makerspet/makerspet.github.io/_posts/2024-06-10-kickstarter-launch-mini.md

   - your WiFi signal must strong wherever your robot goes
   - your WiFi must not be "busy" transmitting data while your robot operates

+## Upgrades

+When you purchase a Maker’s Pet Mini, you can reuse its LiDAR sensor with Maker's Pet larger-size robots - while saving you some money.
+Maker's Pet larger robots bring additional capabilities including color camera, sound, animated face display and so on.

 ## Plans

-In 2025 we plan to upgrade Maker's Pet robot software.
-The new software will enable Maker's Pet robots (including the Mini) act as pets.
-Let Mini pet
+Maker's Pet robots run on [KAIA.AI](https://github.com/kaiaai/firmware/) robot software platform.
+In 2025 KAIA.AI plans to release its newest software that will enable Maker's Pet robots (including the Mini) to act as pets.
+Once the KAIA.AI software upgrade comes out, let your Mini pet
 - delight you as it plays with toys or hide-and-seek
 - help you by patrolling your place

 Accompanied with abundant step-by-step video tutorials, you will be able to code and publish new robot skills, behaviors, and  learn and make use of latest AI.

-## Upgrades
+## ROS2 Compatibility

-When you purchase a Maker’s Pet Mini, you can reuse its LiDAR sensor with Maker's Pet larger-size robots - while saving you some money.
-Maker's Pet larger robots bring additional capabilities including color camera, sound, animated face display and so on.
+Maker's Pet Mini is a ROS2 compatible robot based on Micro-ROS.

 ## Acknowledgements